-If a referral needs to be made then this must go through MARU who will then pass it on to the LADO team.
+If a referral needs to be made, then this must go through MARU who will then pass it on to the LADO team.
 The referral form can be found on the OSCP website.

-10. Protected Disclosure
+10. Whistleblowing

-Please adhere to the schools Protected Disclosure policy.
-Revised in January 2019.
+Please adhere to the schools whistleblowing policy.